MinchWithRoots/CoffeeShopBD_Undesigned/README.md

-# CoffeeShopBD_Undesigned
+# CoffeeShopBD
-a coffee-shop BD made with C# and SQL
+A coffee-shop BD, made with SQL and C#